david0811/conus_comparison_lafferty-etal-2026/README.md

 **Varying sources of uncertainty in risk-relevant hazard projections across the United States**

-*David C. Lafferty<sup>1\*</sup>, Samantha H. Hartke<sup>2,3</sup>, Ryan L. Sriver<sup>4</sup>, Andrew J. Newman<sup>2</sup>, Ethan D. Gutmann<sup>2</sup>, Flavio Lehner<sup>2,5</sup>, Paul A. Ullrich <sup>6,7</sup>, Vivek Srikrishnan<sup>1</sup>*
+*David C. Lafferty<sup>1\*</sup>, Samantha H. Hartke<sup>2,3</sup>, Ryan L. Sriver<sup>4</sup>, Andrew J. Newman<sup>2</sup>, Ethan D. Gutmann<sup>2</sup>, Flavio Lehner<sup>5,6</sup>, Paul A. Ullrich <sup>7,8</sup>, Vivek Srikrishnan<sup>1</sup>*

-<sup>1 </sup>Department of Biological \& Environmental Engineering, Cornell University\
+<sup>1<\sup>Department of Biological \& Environmental Engineering, Cornell University\
-<sup>2 </sup>NSF National Center for Atmospheric Research\
+<sup>2<\sup>NSF National Center for Atmospheric Research\
-<sup>3 </sup>U.S. Army Corps of Engineers\
+<sup>3<\sup>Risk Management Center, U.S. Army Corps of Engineers\
-<sup>4 </sup>Department of Climate, Meteorology \& Atmospheric Sciences, University of Illinois\
+<sup>4<\sup>Department of Climate, Meteorology \& Atmospheric Sciences, University of Illinois Urbana-Champaign\
-<sup>5 </sup>Department of Earth \& Atmospheric Sciences, Cornell University\
+<sup>5<\sup>Department of Earth \& Atmospheric Sciences, Cornell University\
+<sup>6<\sup>Polar Bears International\
-<sup>6 </sup>Division of Physical and Life Sciences, Lawrence Livermore National Laboratory\
+<sup>7<\sup>Division of Physical and Life Sciences, Lawrence Livermore National Laboratory\
-<sup>7 </sup>Department of Land, Air, and Water Resources, University of California, Davis
+<sup>8<\sup>Department of Land, Air, and Water Resources, University of California, Davis

 \* corresponding author:  `dcl257@cornell.edu`

 ## Abstract
-Physical climate risk assessment requires understanding how different sources of uncertainty affect hazard projections.
-However, the relative importance of these uncertainties can differ across end-uses.
-Here, we combine three state-of-the-art downscaled climate model ensembles to characterize how different uncertainties affect projections of several temperature- and precipitation-based risk metrics across the contiguous United States.
+Projections of climate hazards carry uncertainty from multiple sources, but their relative importance is poorly characterized for the metrics and spatial scales most relevant to risk assessment.
+Here, we combine three downscaled climate model ensembles---including downscaled large initial condition ensembles---to characterize how relevant uncertainties affect projections of several temperature- and precipitation-based risk metrics across the contiguous United States.
 We focus on long-term trends of aggregate indices as well as the intensity of rare events with 10- to 100-year return periods.
-By including new downscaled initial condition ensembles, we characterize the role and relative importance of internal variability at local scales.
-Our results demonstrate systematic differences in patterns of uncertainty between average and extreme indices, across recurrence intervals, and between temperature- and precipitation-derived metrics.
-We show that temperature metrics are more sensitive to the choice of emissions scenario and Earth system model, while internal variability can be dominant for precipitation-based metrics.
-Additionally, we find that the statistical uncertainty from extreme value distribution fitting can often exceed climate-related factors, particularly at recurrence intervals of 50 years or longer.
-These results highlight the challenge of providing general guidance for climate impacts assessment and the need to consider a wide variety of potential uncertainties when quantifying climate risk.
+Our results reveal that uncertainty patterns differ systematically between average and extreme indices, across recurrence intervals, and between temperature- and precipitation-derived metrics.
+We show that temperature metrics are sensitive to the choice of emissions scenario and Earth system model, while internal variability can dominate for precipitation-based metrics.
+Uncertainty from downscaling is small for relative changes but considerable for absolute values.
+Additionally, we find that the parametric uncertainty related to extreme value distribution fits can often exceed climate-related factors, particularly at recurrence intervals of 50 years or longer.
+These results underscore the difficulty of providing generalized guidance for climate risk assessment and emphasize the need to consider all salient uncertainty sources.

 ## Journal reference
 TBD